silos-sk/hilo-team-11/README.md

 If a player decides not to play again the game is over.

 Team 11 Members:
-Daniel Muzo
-Ricardo Rivas
-Shaira Silos
-Bright Yafesi
-Alina Zalozna
+Daniel Muzo, Ricardo Rivas, Shaira Silos, Bright Yafesi, Alina Zalozna